 - Trimming the hair every 6-12 weeks.
 See also: How to Groom a Doodle At Home: Online Course

 - Bathing once the pup gets smelly or dirty.
 This could be once every 6-12 weeks, or in between grooming appointments.
 It’s important that you don’t wash your pup too often, as it can irritate and dry out their skin.
 When bathing your Bordoodle, opt for specially formulated dog shampoos, as they’re safe to use on a dog’s skin.
 See also: How To Bathe A Dog: Ultimate Guide To Bathing Doodles

 - Trimming the nails every week or every other week.
 See also: How To Trim Dog Nails: Ultimate Guide!

-- Ear cleaning after every swim and bathtime.
+- Ear cleaning after every swim and bath time.
 Also, don’t forget to gently, but thoroughly dry the ears to avoid ear infections.
-See also: Dog Ear Infection Symptoms, Treatments, And Prevention In Doodles.
+See also: Best Dog Ear Cleaner: Vet-Approved Products

 - Following good oral hygiene practices like daily teeth brushing (or at least a few times a week).
 See also: How To Brush Your Dog’s Teeth At Home